BA545-SP2019/2019-competition1-3-musketeers/README.md

 - Transform the data using the log transform
       -- Transform the data using log & e excluding c6' has it has many 0 values
 - Normalize the data to have a mean of 0 and unit variance.
+       -- We often assume our data is normally distributed.
+However, As we saw in our EDA report much of the data was skewed.
+Most of our data tended to be right-skewed.
+Therefore the data was normalized using the Z-score method.
 - Feature selection using RFE
       --Selecting the 7 best features, and then dropping c6' (column "3") in the evaluation code for Y1.